ritupatel0710/Preemptive-Priority-High-CPU-Scheduling/README.md

 ## Description of Implementation

-Read input.data and scan each value.
+1. Read input.data and scan each value.
 Store number of processes in numProcess and so on.

-Initialize PCB for each process with arrival time, burst time, priority and process number.
+2. Initialize PCB for each process with arrival time, burst time, priority and process number.

-Make array of PCB which stores the each Process.
+3. Make array of PCB which stores the each Process.

-Sort PCB array according to arrival time of processes.
+4. Sort PCB array according to arrival time of processes.

-Make other array readyQueue of type Object from PCB, which is also sorted according to arrival time of processes.
+5. Make other array readyQueue of type Object from PCB, which is also sorted according to arrival time of processes.

-Set timer according to value of quantum.
+6. Set timer according to value of quantum.

-Processes whose arrival time is less or equal to timer, store them into readyQuePri array.
+7. Processes whose arrival time is less or equal to timer, store them into readyQuePri array.

-Find maximum priority process from readyQuePri array.
+8. Find maximum priority process from readyQuePri array.
 Execute that process number of times equal to the value of quantum.

-If that process’s cpu_burst is higher or equal to quantum value than execute that process number of times equal to the value of quantum.
-Adjust timer to the addition of time and process’s cpu_burst.
+    -If that process’s cpu_burst is higher or equal to quantum value than execute that process number of times equal to the value of quantum.Adjust timer to the addition of time and process’s cpu_burst.
 Adjust cpu_burst of that process.

-If that process’s cpu_burst is less than quantum value than execute that number of times equal to its cpu_burst .
+    -If that process’s cpu_burst is less than quantum value than execute that number of times equal to its cpu_burst .
 Adjust timer and make cpu_burst to zero.

-If process’s cpu_burst is zero than remove that process from the readyQueue and add next higher priority process with accordance of quantum.
+    -If process’s cpu_burst is zero than remove that process from the readyQueue and add next higher priority process with accordance of quantum.

-If cpu is idle at any time, adjust value of timer and do nothing.
+    -If cpu is idle at any time, adjust value of timer and do nothing.

-Repeat step 7, 8 until readyQueue become empty.
+9. Repeat step 7, 8 until readyQueue become empty.
- When readyQueue gets empty, Write output in output.data file.
+10. When readyQueue gets empty, Write output in output.data file.

 ## Conclusion
 It minimizes the average waiting time of the processes and maximizes CPU utilization.